 Auton, A, Brooks, LD, Durbin, RM, Garrison, EP, Kang, HM, Korbel, JO, Marchini, JL, McCarthy, S, McVean, GA, and Abecasis, GR.
 "A global reference for human genetic variation."
 Nature 526.7571 (October 2015): 68-74.
 Full Text

 Green, RC, Christensen, KD, Cupples, LA, Relkin, NR, Whitehouse, PJ, Royal, CDM, Obisesan, TO, Cook-Deegan, R, Linnenbringer, E, Butson, MB, Fasaye, G-A, Levinson, E, and Roberts, JS.
 "A randomized noninferiority trial of condensed protocols for genetic risk disclosure of Alzheimer's disease."
 Alzheimer's & dementia : the journal of the Alzheimer's Association 11.10 (October 2015): 1222-1230.
 Full Text

-Wonkam, A, Makani, J, Ofori-Aquah, S, Nnodu, OE, Treadwell, M, Royal, C, and Ohene-Frempong, K. "Sickle cell disease and H3Africa: enhancing genomic research on cardiovascular diseases in African patients: review article."
-Cardiovascular Journal Of Africa 26.2 (April 30, 2015): S50-S55.
-Full Text
+Wonkam, A, Makani, J, Ofori-Aquah, S, Nnodu, OE, Treadwell, M, Royal, C, and Ohene-Frempong, K. "Sickle cell disease and H3Africa: enhancing genomic research on cardiovascular diseases in African patients."
+Cardiovascular journal of Africa 26.2 Suppl 1 (March 2015): S50-S55.
+(Review) Full Text